sdl/ecommerce-framework/README.md

 Getting Started (.NET)
 ------------------------

+Follow the below steps to setup the .NET version of the E-Commerce DXA modules:
 1. If you do not have a DXA.NET setup (for SDL Web 8) you can easily do this by doing the following:
     * git clone -b release/1.5 https://github.com/sdl/dxa-web-application-dotnet
     * Open the project in Visual Studio